calebdagreat/azure-network-protocols/README.md

 - Click Blue Fin in top left Corner to initiate observation of ethernet traffic
 - Within search bar of Wireshark filter for ICMP traffic only
 - Go to Microsoft Azure homepage and access Virtual Machines page.
 Click on VM2 to access details
-- Retrieve the private IP address of the Ubuntu VM and attempt to ping a pubblic website (such as www.google.com) and observe the traffic in WireShark
+- Retrieve the private IP address of the Ubuntu VM (in this case = 10.0.0.5.)
+- Open Powershell to attempt to ping Ubuntu Server ("VM2"). type "ping 10.0.0.5" (or whatever the private address is you are working with)
+- Observe Traffic in Wireshark

 </p>
 <br />